sasquatch678/A-Painted-World/Gameplay.md/Crafting.md

 Logs can be processed into **boards** at a workbench, which are used in many crafting recipes.

+### Harvesting

+Swinging a harvest scythe will allow you to harvest all alchemical plants in an area around you.

 ### Water

 Wells throughout Cyrodiil can be used to collect water.
 Simply interact with a well while carrying an **empty bucket**, and it will be filled with water.